7 Examples Of Fasting In The Bible

 Daniel Fast

 At Daniel 10:8, there we find the practice of this type of Fasting.
-This is also similar to partial fast but what is worthy of note is that Daniel fast was powerful not because of what he gave up or abstained from, but his humble lifestyle made his fast effective and of course, the account of Daniel help us to see the blessings that came from that.
+This is also similar to partial fast, but what is worthy of note is that Daniel’s fast was powerful not because of what he gave up or abstained from.
+Still, his humble lifestyle made his fast effective and of course, the account of Daniel helps us to see the blessings that came from that.
 Hence, a Christian needs to display total humility because the effectiveness of our fast does not anchor on how long or what we give up in order to fast but like Daniel we need to be humble and be sincere.

 Do you have any question or comment on your experience regarding this topic on 7 Examples of Fasting in the Bible?
 Kindly use the comment box to leave us a message.